bgruzs/air-quality-prediction/README.md

 # air-quality-prediction
-This project collects and processes **hour-by-hour air quality data** using the [OpenAQ API](https://docs.openaq.org/) to make air quality predictions at locations where air quality monitoring sites are not present.
+This project collects and processes **hour-by-hour air quality data** using the [OpenAQ API](https://docs.openaq.org/) to make air quality predictions at locations where air quality monitoring sites are not present via two methods.
+In one method, inverse distance weighting (IDW) interpolation is deployed to make pollutant concentration predictions from nearby pollutant concentration data.
+A second method deploys machine-learning to make pollutant concentration predictions, using meteorological data as features for the predictions.

 ## Requirements
 - [Python](https://www.python.org/)